Bhaney44/Bhaney44/README.md

 [High Technology Patents (2024)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3917614).

 My Book is available free and open source under a creative commons license.
-The Book is called High Technology Patents, but really it's a Book that teaches you to invent a solution to any problem.
+The Book is called High Technology Patents, it's a Book that teaches you to invent a solution to any problem.

 # Select Academic Publications